Mach's principle and the origin of the quantum phenomenon: Introduction

-Now, the inertial masses are responsible for the inertial properties of matter.
-While determining the inertial masses it is important to define the inertial coordinate system, because based on the motion of different particles in an inertial coordinate frame their inertial masses are determined.
-However, the problem is how to determine the inertial reference frame i.e. the frame with no acceleration.
-Philosopher Ernest Mach postulated that the inertial reference could be determined by looking at distant objects in the universe.
+Inertial mass of a particle is measured based on its motion of in an inertial coordinate frame.
+Therefore, determining the inertial coordinate system is important for measuring the inertial mass.
+However, it is difficult to determine a perfect inertial coordinate system because there are no external reference frame based on which we can measure its acceleration.
+Ernest Mach postulated that the inertial reference could be determined by measuring the motions of the distant objects in the universe.
 This implies that the distant objects in the universe actually determine the inertial properties of matter, which is the famous Mach's principle.
-So, if it is considered that the Mach's principle is correct then if there are some fluctuations in the background of a particle (which is always present due to the motions of different objects in the universe) then the inertial properties of a particle will keep on changing and cannot be calculated deterministically without knowing the position of all the other particles of the universe.
-In this paper, it is shown that, if the background of a particle fluctuates randomly then the dynamics of a particle has to be statistically defined.
-Our calculations show that the statistical equation, which describes the dynamics of the particle, is same as that of the Schrodinger's equation.
-Hence, the fluctuations in the background can bring the quantum mechanical properties in a particle.
+Mach's principle is discussed by many authors such as \cite{Sciama1953,Lichtenegger2004,Gilson2004,Barbour2010,brans1961,Raine1975,Neeman2005,Hoyle1964,Hoyle2000,Mashhoon2012,Wesson2011} in different contexts.
+Several, mathematical formalism are put forward for explaining it.
+But whatever be the formalism, if we consider that the Mach's principle is correct and if there are some fluctuations in the background (created by the distant objects) of a particle (which is always present due to the motions of different objects in the universe) then the inertial properties of the particle keep on changing and cannot be calculated deterministically without knowing the position of all the other particles in the universe.
+A statistical description for the motion of the particles is required.
+In this paper we have postulated a new mathematical formalism of Mach's principle and shown that it under some assumption leads to Schrödinger's equation.
+Therefore, some of the quantum mechanical behavior may be originated due to the Mach's hypothesis.